 The country has already suffered tremendously due to the war that has been ongoing for 20 years and in which the local population has been brutally attacked by rebel groups.
 More than 13 million people in the DRC are already in urgent need of humanitarian aid.
 More than half of all children under the age of five are malnourished.
-The violent clashes worsen the difficult food situation even more.
+The violent clashes worsen the already-difficult food situation.
 Ongoing fights prevent aid workers from reaching those in need.
 Many have been attacked themselves and have to fear for their lives.

 Welthungerhilfe works tirelessly for the local people.
 In addition to long-term nutrition projects, the main focus is on Ebola prevention.
 From experience in Sierra Leone and Liberia, it is clear that education is the best protection against the deadly virus.
 Therefore, young people and local health workers receive training in Ebola prevention.